noelru94/Giftastic/README.md

 ## How it works
 * The user is given 6 buttons with animal names.
 * When the user clicks on a button, an ajax 'GET' request is sent to the GIPHY API.
-* Once the request is fulfilled, 10 still images are display onto the screen.
+* Once the request is fulfilled, 10 still images are displayed onto the screen.
 * The user can click an image to change the data-state to animate.
 Bringing the giphy to life.
 * The user is also given an option to search more animals, via search form.
-* When the user clicks search, a button will dynamically be generated and put along side the original 6 buttons
+* When the user clicks search, a button will dynamically be generated and put along side the original 6 buttons.
+* Each new button has the same functionality as the first 6.

 ## Built With